AWL Agri Business Targets ₹1 Lakh Crore Revenue and ₹4,000 Crore EBITDA by 2030

 Growth Pillars: Oils, Food, and Distribution

 AWL's near-to-medium-term strategy rests on three key pillars.
 In its core edible oils segment, the company is targeting mid-single-digit volume growth by strengthening its market leadership.
 On the food side, the company plans to double its food portfolio, with margin improvement driven by a shift toward premium products and ongoing cost-saving initiatives.
-Complementing these efforts, AWL intends to significantly expand its rural distribution network over the next five years, tapping into the underpenetrated branded staples market in India, which has a total addressable market (TAM) of ₹7.4 Lac Crore.
+Complementing these efforts, AWL intends to significantly expand its distribution network to 3 million outlets over the next five years, tapping into the underpenetrated branded staples market in India, which has a total addressable market (TAM) of ₹7.4 Lac Crore.

 Market Position and Operational Strengths